 - 1. One class each of beef, swine, sheep (eight animals per class). - 2.
-Contestants should designate the four best animals, using visual appraisal and performance data.

-- Performance data provided. - 4.
+Contestants should designate the four best animals, using visual appraisal andperformance data. - 3.
+Performance data provided. - 4.
 Each class shall have a possible value of 50 points. - 5.
 A scenario (description of production objectives) should be provided for the beef, swine, and sheep female selection classes.
-Performance data that may be provided orally or in writing may include: Beef: Expected Progeny Differences (EPDs) may be given for birth weight, weaning weight, yearling weight, milk and carcass merit.
+Performance data that maybe provided orally or in writing may include: Beef: Expected Progeny Differences (EPDs) may be given for birth weight, weaning weight, yearling weight, milk and carcass merit.
 Date of birth, birth weight, weaning weight (actual or adjusted), and weight (actual or adjusted) may also be provided.
 Swine: Date of birth, days to 250 pounds, estimated backfat (inches), loineye area (square inches,) number of pigs born in litter, number of pigs weaned in litter, and dam's Sow Productivity Index (SPI Value) may be included for the gilts in this female selection class.
 Sheep: Date of birth, weaning weight (60 or 120 days), maternal pounds weaned, type of birth and rearing (single, twin, or triplet), fleece weight (finewools), and spinning count (finewools) may be provided for ewes in this female selection class.
-Performance criteria, when used, shall be based on standards developed and used by the Beef Improvement Federation, the Sheep Industry Development Program, Inc., and the National Swine Improvement Federation. - 6.
-Event officials will assign a point value to each one of the individual animals, giving the most points to the most desirable animal and the least points to the least desirable animal.
-If the student selects the best four animals, full credit will be given (50 points).
+Performance criteria, when used, shall be based on standards developed and used by the Beef Improvement Federation, the Sheep Industry Development Program, Inc., and the National Swine Improvement Federation.